top of page

 To achieve a Grade 7 in Digital Society, you must demonstrate:

-• Conceptual Awareness: Show deep insight and understanding of Digital Society concepts, content, and contexts
+• Conceptual Awareness: Deep insight into Digital Society concepts, content, and contexts

-• Critical Thinking: Provide well-structured, logical arguments supported by evidence
+• Critical Thinking: Well-structured, logical arguments supported by robust evidence

-• Precise Use of Terminology: Use Digital Society-specific language accurately throughout
+• Precise Terminology: Accurate use of Digital Society-specific language throughout

-• Depth of Analysis: Analyse and evaluate evidence while considering alternative perspectives
+• Depth of Analysis: Sophisticated evaluation of evidence with multiple perspectives

 Need a Quick Reference?